Ranking Before Serving: Low-Latency LLM Serving via Pairwise Learning-to-Rank

 \subsection{Predictor-Guided Scheduler}

-Our predictor-guided scheduler leverages the trained predictor to rank inference tasks within a continuous batch based on their estimated response lengths.
+Our predictor-guided scheduler leverages the trained predictor to rank inference tasks based on their estimated response lengths.
 By ordering tasks from shortest to longest, it enables an SJF scheduling strategy that prioritizes quicker tasks and improves overall throughput.
-This scheduler is implemented and integrated into the modern LLM serving system vLLM \cite{vLLM}, which supports two task queues:
+This scheduler is implemented and integrated into the modern LLM serving system vLLM \cite{vLLM}, which supports two task queues: \begin{itemize} \item \emph{Waiting queue (W)} contains all requests that have arrived but have not yet begun execution. \item \emph{Running queue (R)} stores all requests currently being processed by the inference engine. \end{itemize}